 But that doesn’t mean you’re in the clear if you go with clear liquor (see what we did there?).
 They may be a better choice overall, but not all clear spirits are created equal.

 Vodka may increase blood flow to the heart and HDL (good) cholesterol.
 But be forewarned: most vodka is grain-based and so contains gluten, which is problematic for those with Celiac disease, but can cause inflammation even for those with undiagnosed gluten sensitivity.
 When we drink vodka, we’re choosing brands like Crop Organic, which is both USDA organic and certified gluten-free.
 If you can’t find an organic vodka, Tito’s is also gluten-free.

 While beer can contain potassium and B vitamins and increase good cholesterol, these benefits are pretty insignificant when compared to beer’s high carb and calorie content.
 Plus if you’re sensitive to gluten, the malted barley in beer can make your immune system attack the lining of your small intestine.

 Choose one-ingredient items (ie, just grapes in wine, just agave in tequila, etc).
-This prevents you from sipping additives like pesticides, fertilizers, or dyes.
+This prevents you from drinking additives like pesticides, fertilizers, or dyes.

 Skip cocktails and go for your liquor straight, over ice, or with water or seltzer.

-Follow these guidelines to enjoy core component of human traditions, while not wreaking havoc on your body (in the short and long term!).
+Follow these guidelines to enjoy a core component of human tradition, without wreaking havoc on your body (in the short- or long-term!).
 Cheers!